locborgtus/xcountry-roadtrip-2023/docs/README.md

 |:--:|
 | *Trip charging stats: about 30% free L2 public charging* |

 We agressively took advantage of public L2 chargers when we sightsee.
-If available, this can really help improve range and cut time and costs.
+If available, this can significantly improve range and cut time and costs.
 For example, we identified a public L2 charger in the heart of Boston.
 We went sightseeing on the Freedom Trail for the day, and the car gained nearly 30% and allowed us to skip a Supercharger on the way to Maine.

 ## EV Camping: Fun and economical, but infrastructure is still evolving